barakman/solidity-math-utils/README.md

 ## FractionMath

 This module implements the following interface:
+- `function poweredRatio(uint256 n, uint256 d, uint256 exp, bool fast)` => `(uint256, uint256)`
+- `function productRatio(uint256 xn, uint256 yn, uint256 xd, uint256 yd)` => `(uint256, uint256)`
+- `function reducedRatio(uint256 n, uint256 d, uint256 max)` => `(uint256, uint256)`
 - `function normalizedRatio(uint256 n, uint256 d, uint256 scale)` => `(uint256, uint256)`

-- `function reducedRatio(uint256 n, uint256 d, uint256 max)` => `(uint256, uint256)`
-- `function productRatio(uint256 n1, uint256 n2, uint256 d1, uint256 d2)` => `(uint256, uint256)`
-- `function poweredRatio(uint256 n, uint256 d, uint256 exp, bool fast)` => `(uint256, uint256)`
+### Powered Ratio

+Function `poweredRatio` computes the power of a given ratio by a given exponent.

+In order to avoid multiplication overflow, it may truncate the intermediate result on each iteration.

+Subsequently, the larger the input exponent is, the lower the accuracy of the output is likely to be.

+The input argument `fast` allows to opt for either performance (using `true`) or accuracy (using `false`).

+This library defines a maximum exponent of 4 bits (i.e., 15), which can be customized to fit the system requirements.

-### Normalized Ratio
+### Product Ratio

-Function `normalizedRatio` computes the nearest ratio whose sum of components (numerator + denominator) equals the input scale.
+Function `productRatio` computes the product of two ratios as a single ratio whose components are not larger than 256 bits.

-Note that the output ratio can be larger than the input ratio in some cases, and smaller than the input ratio in other cases.

-For example:
-- `normalizedRatio(12, 34, 100)` returns `(26 74)`; the output ratio is smaller than the input ratio (26 / 74 = 0.351 < 0.352 = 12 / 34)
-- `normalizedRatio(1234, 5678, 100)` returns `(18 82)`; the output ratio is larger than the input ratio (18 / 82 = 0.219 > 0.217 = 1234 / 5678)

-Keep in mind that it is an important consideration to take when choosing to use this function.

-For example, when designing a sustainable financial model, it is imperative to never entitle more than the actual entitlement.

-The same consideration applies for all the other functions in this module, since each one of them uses this function internally.
+If either one of the intermediate components is larger than 256 bits, then both of them are reduced based on the larger one.

 ### Reduced Ratio